moj-analytical-services/prepare_addressbase_for_address_matching/README.md

 # ABP Pipeline

-Transform AddressBase Premium data into a clean flatfile format suitable for UK address matching.
+Transform AddressBase Premium data into a clean flatfile format suitable for use with [`uk_address_matcher`](https://github.com/moj-analytical-services/uk_address_matcher).

+The key feature is that we output multiple variants of the full address string to increase the likelihood of matching.

 ## Overview